afelsen/ml-circle-detection/README.md

 ![](images/deep-solution/filters.png)

 Some of the filters look like edge detectors.
-The top-right filter even has a circular shape!
+The top-right filter appears to be circular.

 ## Final thoughts

-Overall, the CV solution using template convolutions proved to be more robust.
+Overall, the CV solution using template convolutions proved to be more accurate.
 However, given enough training time and possibly more parameters, I believe that the CNN solution could match the performance of the CV solution.

 For this exact problem, I would recommend the CV solution as long as image sizes remain small.
 It is accurate and inference is relatively fast.

-However, if images became too large or runtime is an important factor, the deep learning solution is best.
-Additionally, for similar problems where our object is not as well defined, the CV solution would not suffice.
+However, if images become too large or runtime is an important factor, the deep learning solution is best.
+Additionally, for similar problems where objects are not as well defined, the CV solution would not suffice.
 Deep learning is the better option for understanding and detecting complex objects.